zliebowitz/memetic-decision-tree/README.md

 java -classpath SET_IT_HERE -Xmx2g ec.Evolve -file params/decisiontree-memetic.params
 ```

 Note the -Xmx which changes the maximum heap size which is usually necessary.
-Additionally, feel free to try the pther parameter files or make your own.
+Additionally, feel free to try the other parameter files or make your own.